HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

   - instantaneous active network,
   - seasonal or event-specific active network,
   - persistent transient active network,
-  - permanent-flow perennial active network.
+  - steady-state perennial active network.

 This is the main reason why the role exists in the class contract but stays empty in practice.